FAQs – Sandstone Pavers & Tiles

-Granite is long lasting, extremely hard, and easy to clean.
+Granite is long lasting, extremely hard and easy to clean.
 However, it is difficult to carve which makes it a less used option in heritage or masonry projects.
-This is where Sandstone comes in picture since it is soft and easier to work.
+This is where Sandstone comes in picture since it is soft and easier to work with.

 Sandstone is known for its good slip resistance even with a smooth surface.
-Therefore, Sandstone pavers are commonly used in landscaping.
+Therefore, Sandstone pavers are commonly used in landscaping or pool surrounds.

 Indeed, Sandstone pavers are extremely easy to install.
 Their ease of installation and cutting is among the reasons of their popularity.

 The primary difference between Sandstone Tiles and Pavers is the thickness.
 Sandstone Tiles measure 12-30 mm thick where Pavers have more than 30 mm thickness.
 Also, Sandstone tiles are mostly used in indoor applications while pavers are for outdoor applications.

 Sandstone is an excellent insulator to heat with the ability to transfer and hold heat or cold energy.
 It also tends to remain cool for a long time, especially when in shade.

 Sandstone Tiles are quite durable and last long.
 Though it is not as hard as Granite, it still can stay intact for decades if maintained properly.

 Sandstone is otherwise a durable paving material.
 If maintained well and installed properly, Sandstone pavers can endure harsh weather while retaining their unique appearance.
 They can last upto decades!